codequest-eu/omniauth-angellist/README.md

 AngelList uses the OAuth2 flow, you can read about it here: http://angel.co/api/oauth/faq

+## What has been changed in this fork

+- add email to results
+- minor refactor

 ## How To Use It

 So let's say you're using Rails, you need to add the strategy to your `Gemfile`: